adbenoit-9/42_cub3D_tester/README.md

 Then you can excute the tester with `sh testcub3D.sh` !

-Make sure you quit correctly with `ESC` or the red cross when the window opens, otherwise you'll `KO` anyway.
+Make sure you quit correctly with `ESC` or the red cross when the window opens, otherwise in any case you'll `KO`.

 ## SCREENSHOT